KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 DISPOSING OF THE UNIT

-• Before throwing the device, it is necessary to pull back the battery cells and get rid of them safety for recycling reasons.
+• Before throwing the device, it is necessary to pull back the battery cells and get rid of them safely for recycling reasons.

-• When you need to disposal of the unit consult our dealer.
-If pipes are removed incorrectly, refrigerant may blow out and please recycle or dispose of the packaging material for product in an environmentally responsible manner.
+• When you need to dispose of the unit, consult our dealer.
+If pipes are removed incorrectly, refrigerant may blow out.
+Please recycle or dispose of the packaging material for the product in an environmentally responsible manner.

 • Never store or ship the air conditioner upside down or sideways to avoid damage to the compressor.

 • The appliance is not intended for use by young children or infirm persons without supervision.
-Young children should be come into contact with your skin, causing injury.
-Releasing refrigerant into the atmosphere also damages the environments, supervised to ensure that they do not play with the appliance.
+Young children should be supervised to ensure that they do not play with the appliance.
+Releasing refrigerant into the atmosphere also damages the environment.

 Installation requirements